nickbrandt/GitLab/doc/development/telemetry/usage_ping.md

 1. Adding new category.

-   When adding new category, we should also update ad add the new metrics in [`usage_data.rb`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/usage_data.rb)
+   When adding new category, we should also add the new metrics in [`usage_data.rb`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/usage_data.rb)

 Notes: